pragmaticsc/ruby_md_ssg/README.md

-# Static Ruby
+# Ruby MD SSG

-The `static_ruby` gem exposes a command-line interface for building and serving markdown-driven static sites.
+The `ruby-md-ssg` gem exposes a command-line interface for building and serving markdown-driven static sites.

 ## Development